5 things to do in McHenry County: Woodstock Farmers Market opens, Earth Day festivities

 3. A community cleanup day also is set in Crystal Lake for Saturday.

-Registration to help clean up area parks will take place at McCormick Park, 427 W. Virginia St. Interested volunteers can head there to get a park assignment.
+Registration to help clean up area parks will take place at McCormick Park, 427 W. Virginia St. Would-be volunteers can head there to get a park assignment.

 AMS Store and Shred also will be there to collect documents for shredding from 9 a.m. to noon.
 Limit is two banker boxes.
-The Crystal Lake Police Department will be on hand with its prescription drug take-back program.
+The Crystal Lake Police Department also will be there as part of its prescription drug take-back program.

 For groups of eight or more, contact John Fiorina at the Crystal Lake Park District directly to register.
 He can be reached at jfiorina@crystallakeparks.org or 815-459-0680.